samadeusfp/PRETSA/README.md

 # PRETSA
 PRETSA is an algorithm to generate privatizied event logs that comply with k-anonymity and t-closeness.
+These event logs can be used for process disvovery a subfield of Process Mining.
 We provide an implementation of PRETSA in Python 3.
 Our code is available under the MIT license.
 If you use it for academic purposes please cite our paper:

 ## Requirements
 To run our algorithm you need the following Python packages: